w3c/csswg-drafts/css-backgrounds/transition-updated-cr-2017-09.md

 [Issue 12](https://github.com/w3c/csswg-drafts/issues/1219) is still open.
 It is an option to generate caniuse panels for Editor's draft only .
 The issue was RESOLVED: Add caniuse panels to CSS EDs.

---> issue 12 is still marked as open, but the issue is closed and verified .
+:boom:  issue 12 is still marked as open, but the issue is closed and verified .

 ## Formal Objections